MicrosoftDocs/dynamics-365-ai/ai-docs/sales/work-predictive-opportunity-scoring.md

 1. **Opportunity Score.** Specifies the value that represents the likelihood of the opportunity to convert into a deal on a scale of 1 to 100.
 An opportunity with score of 100 has the highest likelihood of converting into a win deal.

+    >[!NOTE]
+    >The model calculates the score every 24 hours, therefore, the application may take up to 24 hours to display the score for new opportunities.

 1. **Opportunity Score Trend.** Specifies the direction in which an opportunity is trending such as **Improving** (up arrow), **Declining** (down arrow), **Steady** (right arrow), or **Not enough info**.
 These trends are displayed by comparing the present opportunity score with the previous score.
 For example, the score of an opportunity was 65 and the present score has decreased to 45.
 A down arrow is displayed in the **Opportunity Score Trend** column specifying that the opportunity is losing traction and needs some action from you to improve the score.

 1. **Opportunity Grade.** Specifies a ranks or level of quality that is given to an opportunity based on the generated score.
 Opportunities with higher grade have more chances of converting into win deals.
 The grades of an opportunity are categorized into A, B, C, and D with colors green, purple, yellow, and red, respectively, where Grade A (green) is the opportunity with the highest likelihood for conversion into a win deal followed by Grade B (purple), Grade C (yellow), and Grade D (red).
 The system administrator can define opportunity score ranges for a grade, depending on the organizational requirements.